LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/classes/declaring-a-class.rst

 ``new`` creates an **instance** of the class, which means that the object generated shares the same set of keys as every other object made from the class.
-However, the values assigned to each key differ.
+However, the values assigned to each key may differ.

-For this reason, objects created with the same class are NOT equal.

 .. admonition:: Example